We’re back cyclocross fans! Sunday 28th November sees us return to the Colosseum of Cross for the SEVENTH edition of ROUKEN GLEN CYCLOCROSS (RGCX)!

 WHAT HAPPENS IF I WIN?

 YOU GET PRIZES!
-Cash prizes (topped up with some Albannach goods) will be given for the top 3 male and female riders in both the A and B races.
-The prize giving will take place for both the A & B races straight after the A race.
+Cash prizes (topped up with some Albannach goods) will be given for the top 3 riders in all races.
+The prize giving will take place straight after the Open A race.

 CAN MY FANS COME TOO?